Academy ›

 Independent contractor: They set their own hours.
 They have other clients.
 They invoice you.
 They are responsible for tax.
 This is a business-to-business relationship.

-If you treat someone like an employee (40-hour week, set schedule, ongoing tasks), AU Fair Work will classify them as an employee, even if you call them a contractor.
+If you treat someone like an employee (40-hour week, set schedule, ongoing tasks), Fair Work will classify them as an employee, even if you call them a contractor.

 The sham-contracting test